Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 1/Stress.md

 ^ranksofstress

 When you are opposing a foe, they can inflict stress (such as a terrifying visage or demoralizing taunt) based on their rank.
-Sample foes are in chapter 5 (page 133).
+Sample foes are in [[05 Chapter - Foes and Encounters|chapter 5]].

 When you Endure Stress, you reduce your spirit track by the amount of

 stress suffered.
 If you are at 0 spirit, you are in danger of suffering a debility or falling into desolation.

-You can recover spirit by relaxing when you Make Camp (page 64), finding fellowship when you Sojourn (page 71), or when you Forge a Bond (page 74).
+You can recover spirit by relaxing when you [[Make Camp]], finding fellowship when you [[Sojourn]], or when you [[Forge a Bond]].

 Unlike harm, you do not inflict stress on others—at least not mechanically.
 If you